top of page

 MAS Orchestra Levels

-Level Jumping: Students can jump one level by auditioning for either Ms. Gonzalez (violin/viola) or Mr. Yucra (cello/bass).
-Level jump requirements for violin/viola are listed at: https://www.masorchestra.org/level-jump
+Level Jumping: Students can jump one level by auditioning for either Mr. Sheary (violin/viola) or Mr. Yucra (cello/bass).

 Level 2: Students in this level will complete Essential Elements book 2 and learn all pieces in Suzuki book 2.
 Students will perform selections from the Florida Orchestra Association lists at the ES/DS level (Grade 1 to 2.5).
 On average, students are expected to be in Orchestra Level 2 for one school year.
 All students in this level are required to participate in FOA Solo and Ensembles and middle school students are encouraged to audition for MDCPS Honors Orchestra.
-To advance to Level 3, students must successfully complete all book 2 playing tests, perform most 7/8 All-State two-octave scales, and DS sight reading excerpts.
+To advance to Level 3, students must successfully complete all book 2 playing tests, perform all the 7/8 All-State two-octave scales, demonstrate vibrato and shifting, and perform SRF Grade 3 sight reading excerpts in the keys of C, D, G, and F.

 Level 3: Students in this level will complete Essential Elements book 3 and learn all pieces in Suzuki book 3 and some of book 4.
 Students will perform selections from the Florida Orchestra Association lists at the DS/CS level (Grade 2.5 to 3).
 On average, students are expected to be in Orchestra Level 3 for one school year.
 All students in this level are required to participate in FOA Solo and Ensembles.
 Middle school students in this level are required to audition for MDCPS Honors Orchestra.
-To advance to Level 4, students must successfully complete all book 3 playing tests, perform all the 7/8 All-State Scales, demonstrate vibrato and shifting, and perform grade 2 sight reading excerpts.
+To advance to Level 4, students must successfully complete all book 3 playing tests, perform all the 7/8 All-State Scales at reasonable minimum tempos, demonstrate vibrato and shifting, and perform SRF Grade 4 sight reading excerpts in the keys of C, D, G, F, A, and Bb.

 Level 6: Students will perform selections from the Florida Orchestra Association lists at the AS level (Grade 5+).
 Level 6 is the main performing orchestra for Miami Arts Studio 6-12 @ Zelda Glazer.
 Level 6 Orchestra should be considered the same intensity and commitment as an AP Class.
 As a result, Level 6 students are required to abide by additional rules as outlined in the Level 6 Contract below: